Saving Energy and Operating Costs through Heat Recovery

 Direct Heat Displacement from the VER Hot Bypass Damper.
 In my opinion, the best method of heat recovery is direct heat displacement from the VER hot bypass damper.
 In an oxidizer where the system reaches self-sustain mode, and the process has a high concentration of VOCs, a hot bypass damper will open to shed excess heat to prevent a high temperature fault in the RTO.
 This air does not go through the heat-exchange media but exits via the hot bypass damper through a duct directly into the stack.
 This is high grade heat providing the best opportunity for quick payback.

-Where Should Recovered Heat Be Deployed?
+Where Should Heat Recovered from Industrial Processes Be Deployed?

 To fully optimize recovered heat, the decision regarding where it should be sent must be made.
 Some potential options include: